 Work Environment Workgroup

-STRATEGY - Establishing a work environment where Black, Latinx, and women employees thrive.
+STRATEGY #3 - Establishing work environments where all employees thrive

 LONG-TERM OUTCOME

-Philadelphia STEM employers have equitable policies and utilize best practices to recruit, hire, retain, and promote Black, Latinx, and women Philadelphians.
+Regional STEM employers have equitable policies and utilize best practices that recruit, retain, and promote all Philadelphians, including those who identify as Black, Latine or as women.

 SHORT-TERM OUTCOMES